 Bacon is low in carbohydrates and sugar (unless you pick a glazed or sugar-seasoned option), so there's a good chance it won't cause your glucose levels to spike!
 Because bacon is high in fat, it can slow digestion and glucose metabolism, resulting in a blunted glucose spike.

 When people think of bacon, they usually think of pork bacon.
 However, another type of bacon has been growing in popularity over the past few years: turkey bacon.

 Turkey bacon is a lighter, lower-fat alternative to pork bacon.
 It has less fat and calories and contains approximately 21.43 grams of protein per serving.
 It's a lean protein and is low in carbohydrates, so it often produces a minimal impact on blood sugar.

-Turkey bacon can also be high in salt, but there are low sodium alternatives (yes, it still tastes good!).

-Turkey bacon is an excellent alternative to pork bacon for anyone looking to cut out a few calories or needs to stick to a kosher diet but still wants to incorporate animal protein into their breakfast.
+Turkey bacon can also be high in salt, but there are low sodium alternatives.
+This breakfast meat is an excellent alternative to pork bacon for anyone looking to cut out a few calories but still wanting to incorporate animal protein into their breakfast.

 The mention of Canadian bacon is enough to make mouths water.
 This type of bacon is delicious, but is it healthy?
 Let's take a closer look at the nutritional value of Canadian bacon and find out.

+Spoiler alert: it’s a pretty lean choice!
 Canadian bacon contains approximately 28.3 grams of protein per 100 grams.
 It is low in carbohydrates and is safe for anyone looking to add meat to their breakfast without affecting their blood glucose.

 Canadian bacon is a processed food, so it may not be the best idea to incorporate it into your daily diet.
 But it is a safe option if you want to switch things up in the mornings while keeping your blood glucose trends level.